 LE STANZE DEL VETRO is a long term joint initiative between Fondazione Giorgio Cini and Pentagram Stiftung devoted to studying the art of glassmaking in the twentieth and twenty-first centuries.

-The project will mark the opening of a new permanent exhibition space designed to host a series of solo and group shows featuring international artists, both contemporary and historical, who have used glass during their careers as an orginal means of expression and medium for researching their own personal aesthetics.
+The project marks the opening of a new permanent exhibition space designed to host a series of solo and group shows featuring international artists, both contemporary and historical, who have used glass during their careers as an original means of expression and medium for researching their own personal aesthetics.
 The aim is to illustrate the numerous potential uses of the medium and put glass back at the centre of attention and discussion on the international art scene.

-Through this project, glass, which has recently reappeared in the Padiglione Venezia of the Venice Biennale after a long absence, that goes back to 1972, will again acquire it own, exclusive space in Venice.
-Thanks to LE STANZE DEL VETRO project, research about the cultural and historical role of glass will be accompanied by a renewed effort to understand how production and technology have radically changed over the last century, and how the artists whose work will be shown were instrumental in such experimentation.
+Through this project, glass, which has recently reappeared in the Padiglione Venezia of the Venice Biennale after a long absence, that goes back to 1972, acquires its own, exclusive space in Venice.
+Thanks to LE STANZE DEL VETRO project, research about the cultural and historical role of glass is accompanied by a renewed effort to understand how production and technology have radically changed over the last century, and how the artists work is instrumental in such experimentation.

 The activities organized within LE STANZE DEL VETRO project are coordinated by a Scientific Committee made of Luca Massimo Barbero (chairman), Marino Barovier, Rosa Barovier Mentasti, David Landau, Laura de Santillana and Nico Stringa.